eneadm/ladder/README.md

 ```

 ### Authorization
-For request authorization, utilize the `Ladder\HasRole` trait's hasPermission method to check user's role permissions.
+For request authorization, utilize the `Ladder\HasRoles` trait's hasPermission method to check user's role permissions.
 Generally, verifying granular permissions is more important than roles.
 Roles group permissions and are mainly for presentation.
 Use the `hasPermission` method within authorization policies.
 ```php
 /**
  * Determine whether the user can update a post.